gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 Questions?
 Try the support group
 	http://groups.google.com/group/mongodb-user
 Server has startup warnings:
-2019-05-05T10:28:12.406+0000 I STORAGE  [initandlisten] 2019-05-05T10:28:12.406+0000 I STORAGE  [initandlisten] ** WARNING: Using the XFS filesystem is strongly recommended with the WiredTiger storage engine
+2020-02-10T07:33:04.365+0000 I STORAGE  [initandlisten] 2020-02-10T07:33:04.365+0000 I STORAGE  [initandlisten] ** WARNING: Using the XFS filesystem is strongly recommended with the WiredTiger storage engine
-2019-05-05T10:28:12.406+0000 I STORAGE  [initandlisten] **          See http://dochub.mongodb.org/core/prodnotes-filesystem
+2020-02-10T07:33:04.365+0000 I STORAGE  [initandlisten] **          See http://dochub.mongodb.org/core/prodnotes-filesystem
-2019-05-05T10:28:19.806+0000 I CONTROL  [initandlisten] 2019-05-05T10:28:19.806+0000 I CONTROL  [initandlisten] ** WARNING: Access control is not enabled for the database.
+2020-02-10T07:33:04.846+0000 I CONTROL  [initandlisten] 2020-02-10T07:33:04.846+0000 I CONTROL  [initandlisten] ** WARNING: Access control is not enabled for the database.
-2019-05-05T10:28:19.806+0000 I CONTROL  [initandlisten] **          Read and write access to data and configuration is unrestricted.
+2020-02-10T07:33:04.846+0000 I CONTROL  [initandlisten] **          Read and write access to data and configuration is unrestricted.
-2019-05-05T10:28:19.806+0000 I CONTROL  [initandlisten]
+2020-02-10T07:33:04.846+0000 I CONTROL  [initandlisten]
----
-Enable MongoDB's free cloud-based monitoring service, which will then receive and display metrics about your deployment (disk utilization, CPU, operation statistics, etc).

-The monitoring data will be available on a MongoDB website with a unique URL accessible to you and anyone you share the URL with.
-MongoDB may use this information to make product improvements and to suggest MongoDB products and deployment options to you.

-To enable free monitoring, run the following command: db.enableFreeMonitoring() To permanently disable this reminder, run the following command: db.disableFreeMonitoring()
----

 >
 ```

 You are now at the MongoDB command prompt, ready to execute any MongoDB statements.
-We can also see the verion of the MongoDB server as well as of the MongoDB shell.
+We can also see the version of the MongoDB server as well as of the MongoDB shell.

 The shell runs JavaScript.
 There are some global commands you can execute, like help or exit.
 Commands that you execute against the current database are executed against the db object, such as `db.help()` or `db.stats()`.

 Commands that you execute against a specific collection, which is what we’ll be doing a lot of, are executed against the `db.COLLECTION_NAME` object, such as `db.movies.help()` or `db.movies.count()`.

 Go ahead and enter `db.help()`, you’ll get a list of commands that you can execute against the db object.